 This is where you can and should get creative.
 To tease out the best ideas, give yourself plenty of time to sit with your lists and come up with various ways to pair your skills with others’ needs.

-People are always shocked to find out that I, millennial finance expert, come from a professional acting background.
+People are often shocked to find out that I, millennial money expert, come from a professional acting background.
 From my perspective though, the skill set I gained as an actor feeds perfectly into what I do with personal finance – I tell stories that make numbers meaningful and human and motivate people to improve their financial lives.
 I do this through writing, speaking, video and television appearances, all of which I’m able to execute well because of my acting background.

 While the personal finance need and the professional acting skill set may seem disparate at first glance, finding the overlap in that unlikely pairing is what allowed me to create value in a unique and scalable way.